 February 23, 2023 3 min read

-Creating a charging point may be a project for the apartment association, homeowner or a tenant.
+Who's responsible for EV charging in apartment buildings?
+Creating a charging point may be a project for the apartment association, a manager, or a tenant.

 The following has been in place in France since 1 January 2015: